MustafaKullab/moda-ops-platform/README.md

-A modern and scalable **e-commerce platform** built with **Vue.js**, combining a premium shopping experience with authentication, dashboard analytics, and user profile management.
+A modern **e-commerce platform** application built with **Vue.js**, combining a premium shopping experience with simulated dashboard data and user profile management.

 ---